ugurbayezit/Random-Noise-Generator/README.md

 # Random-Noise-Generator
-Random Noise Generation using LFSR and İmplementation Matlab and VHDL
+Random Noise Generation using LFSR and Implementation Matlab and VHDL

 ## What Linear FeedBack Shift Register Mean?